MNahikian/ECE395_Examples/README.txt

 	I2C.c
 		- Defines I2C status register values for the I2CSTAT register as described by Tables 235 - 240 in the LPC111X User Manual.
-		- Contains function definitions for I2CInit, I2CSend, and
+		- Contains function definitions for I2C_Init, I2C_Send, and
-		  I2CRead.
+		  I2C_Read.
-		- Defines the waitForStatusI2C helper function used in I2CSend
+		- Defines the waitForStatusI2C helper function used in I2C_Send
-		  and I2CRead.
+		  and I2C_Read.

 	SPI.h
-		-
+		- Declares the SPI_Init, SPI_Send, and SPI_Read functions.

 	SPI.c
-		-
+		- Defines the SPI_Init function used to initialize the registers for SPI communication.
+		- Contains function definitions for SPI_Send and SPI_Read.
+		- Defines the waitForStatusSPI helper function used in SPI_Send and SPI_Read.

 	UART.h
 		- Declares the UARTInit, sendchar, and getkey functions.